Ousseynou Cissé: Gillingham

 On 24 June 2019, Cissé joined League One club Gillingham on a free transfer effective from 1 July 2019.
 He made his debut for the club in their opening fixture of the 2019–20 season, a 1–1 draw away to Doncaster Rovers.
 He scored his first and only goal for the club in the next league fixture as they were defeated 1–2 at home to Burton Albion.

 He signed for League Two side Leyton Orient on a six-month loan deal on 17 January 2020 and remained with the club until the curtailment of the season due to the Coronavirus outbreak.

 He was released by Gillingham at the conclusion of the 2019–20 season, having only made 5 appearances for the club in all competitions.

 Leyton Orient

 On 16 July 2020, Cissé joined Leyton Orient on a permanent basis, signing a two-year contract.

 Oldham Athletic

 On 7 August 2021, Cissé departed Leyton Orient by mutual agreement, joining Oldham Athletic on a one-year contract.
 Oldham confirmed at the end of the season that they would not be offering Cissé a new contract and he would be leaving the club.

 Eastleigh

 On 27 June 2022, Cissé agreed to join National League club Eastleigh following his departure from Oldham.
+He was released after one season at the club.

+Ebbsfleet United

+On 26 June 2023, Cissé signed for newly promoted National League club Ebbsfleet United.